Enforcement of foreign judgments in Jersey

 Enforcement and recognition are different concepts.
 Foreign judgments which cannot be registered or enforced at common law may nevertheless be recognised by the Jersey courts as conclusive between the parties in all proceedings founded on the same cause of action, and may be relied upon by way of defence or counterclaim in any such proceedings.
 There is no restriction on the type of judgment which can be recognised.

-The whole of any foreign judgment providing for multiple damages, including the compensatory element, is unenforceable in Jersey, whether by registration or by action at common law, by virtue of Section 5 of the Protection of Trading Interests Act 1980 (Jersey) Order 1983.
+The whole of any foreign judgment providing for multiple damages, including the compensatory element, is unenforceable in Jersey, whether by registration or by action at common law.

 A separate regime applies to the registration and enforcement of maintenance orders and the recognition of divorces and legal separations.